chartist-js/chartist/README.md

 1. Jasmine Tests!
 2. Documentation: JSDoc, Getting started documentation and landing page
+3. Better accessibility using ARIA and other optimizations
-3. Better interfaces to the library (i.e. jQuery with data-* attributes for configuration), Angular.js directive etc.
+4. Better interfaces to the library (i.e. jQuery with data-* attributes for configuration), Angular.js directive etc.
-4. Richer SASS / CSS framework
+5. Richer SASS / CSS framework
-5. Other charts types (spider etc.)
+6. Other charts types (spider etc.)

 ## Contribution